Gozaro/citas/README.md

 This project consists of a quote generator that is displayed on a page type landing page.

-The code is base in a project made by juanpablogdl and it has been modified by me
+The code is base in a project made by https://github.com/juanpablogdl

+The project is developed in React using Hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).